peterthenelson/fiolin/docs/fiolin-script.md

 > The arity of file (input or output) for a script.

+## TERMINAL_MODES = ['FATAL_ONLY', 'TEXT',

+> An array with the valid values for TerminalMode.

+## TerminalMode = (typeof

+> The mode for the terminal UI.
+FATAL_ONLY will hide it by default, displaying only when a fatal error happens.
+TEXT shows stdout (= INFO) and stderr (= ERROR) logs as colored text, similar to a terminal.
+The LOG view shows detailed logs in a structured way.

 ## FiolinScriptInterface

 > How the fiolin UI is meant to communicate with the embedded script.